 • I thrive with lots of people interaction and busyness.
 BUT I also have to be careful to not fill my calendar with too many super draining activities/people all at once without also making time for activities/people that are rejuvenating so I don’t burn myself out.

 The draining things aren’t necessarily bad (and often, they’re necessary!), but I’ve learned to make sure I don’t do all draining things for too long.
-Things that tend to be draining for me include being in really crowded places, doing schoolwork for hours on end, being out all day, spending time with overbearing/negative people, having every minute of my day scheduled, etc.
+Things that tend to be draining for me include having every minute of my day scheduled, being in really crowded places, doing schoolwork for hours on end without any fun study breaks planned, spending time with overbearing/negative people, etc.

 Recognizing what’s energizing and what’s draining for me has been so crucial for figuring how to balance both in my schedule and give the best version of myself to each one!